Bolin97/GongBU/README.md

 📈 You can easily finetune, evaluate, and deploy models with the platform.

 📦 Currently, by default, the platform should be started with docker-compose in a linux system with nvidia-docker.
 However, by installing the required dependencies, with correct configurations, the platform can be run locally.
-However, by installing locally, you need to manually twick the configurations, ports and the proxy settings.

 ## 📦 Recommended Way of Installation

 The recommended installation is to use the docker-compose file provided in the repository on a linux system with nvidia-docker.
 This is the easiest way to install the platform.

-It's simple, clone the repository, then run the `download.py` to download necessary files that are not included in the repository.
+It's simple, clone the repository, then run the `download.py` (inquirer and rich libraries are required) to download necessary files that are not included in the repository, micromamba and a bert model to be exact.

 You need to install docker and [nvidia-docker](https://github.com/NVIDIA/nvidia-container-toolkit).